RangkayoRasunaSaid/EquiParenting-project/README.md

 4. **Scoring and Approval:** The application includes a scoring mechanism to track task completion and calculate each member's score within a period.
 Members can approve completed tasks, promoting accountability and collaboration.
 5. **Comprehensive View:** The project provides a comprehensive view of past activities and reward periods, helping users track their progress and achievements over time.

+## Technologies Used

+- **Frontend:**
+  - React.js: JavaScript library for building user interfaces.
+  - Owl Carousel: jQuery plugin for creating responsive carousel sliders.
+  - Axios: Promise-based HTTP client for making AJAX requests.
+  - Moment.js: Library for parsing, validating, manipulating, and formatting dates.
+  - Tailwind: Frontend framework for responsive and mobile-first web development.
+  - CSS: Cascading Style Sheets for styling the application.
+  - HTML: Hypertext Markup Language for structuring web pages.
+- **Backend:**
+  - Node.js: JavaScript runtime environment for executing server-side code.
+  - Express.js: Web application framework for Node.js used for building APIs.
+  - MySql: NoSQL database for storing application data.
+  - Sequelize:A promise-based Node.js ORM (Object-Relational Mapping) for SQL databases.
+It's used to interact with the MySQL database, like creating, fetching, and updating records.
+  - MySQL: The database used is MySQL.
+  - CORS (Cross-Origin Resource Sharing): The cors middleware is used to enable CORS, allowing controlled access to resources located on different domains.
+  - Body-parser: Used to parse incoming request bodies in middleware.
+- **Other Tools:**
+  - Git: Version control system for tracking changes in the project codebase.
+  - GitHub: Platform for hosting and collaborating on Git repositories.
+  - npm: Package manager for installing project dependencies.
+  - VS Code: Integrated development environment (IDE) for code editing and debugging.

 ## Installation and Setup

 To set up the EquiParenting web application locally, follow these steps: